Sorrow446/MOOV-DL/README.md

 4. Fill in config.json (any specified CLI arguments will override these). `/storage/emulated/0/download/MOOV-DL-main/config.json`
 5. Call it with your args. `python /storage/emulated/0/download/MOOV-DL-main/moov-dl.py -u <album url>`

-Downloaded albums will be stored at `<script dir>\MOOV-DL downloads` unless you specify otherwise.
+Downloaded albums will be written to `<script dir>\MOOV-DL downloads` unless you specify otherwise.
 CD'ing will be handled for you.
 MOOV-DL will add itself as a device to your account upon logging in.
 It will appear as "Google+PIXEL+2XL".
 [Remove devices here](https://moov.hk/#/user/deviceMapping).

 # Account Info